Schedule 3 Criteria and Australian Partner Visa Applications?

 The Australian Partner Visa can be confusing.
 Therefore, this webinar explores your options; and most importantly, discusses eligibility requirements and explores the types of documents required.
 A Partner Visa allows a partner/spouse of an Australian citizen, permanent residents or eligible New Zealand citizens to live in Australia.
 These visas apply to individuals in genuine relationships […]Continue to read »

 This case study explores the visa options and potential issues that an Eligible New Zealand Citizen (ENZC) may encounter when applying for a partner visa.
 Summary: A New Zealand citizen who resides in Australia has formed a relationship with a partner from overseas.
 We explore the options available for him and his partner and the […]Continue to read »

 Document requirements for an Australian partner visa

-Are you looking to join your partner in Australia?
+Do you know the Australian partner visa requirements?
 If you are looking to apply for an Australian partner visa (subclass 820 and 801), you may still be unsure of what you need when it comes to your documentation and evidence.
-As professionals in Australian visas, Keystone Visa and Migration Services is here to help […]Continue to read »
+As professionals in Australian visas, Keystone Visa and Migration Services is here to help make […]Continue to read »

 Australian partner visa options for same sex couples